Yap State: Politics and government

 Yap State is one of the four federal states of the Federated States of Micronesia.
 As a democratic federation, each state can retain a large amount of power within the state as well as a certain level of sovereignty typical of federal states.
 As such, the State adheres to the FSM National and Yap State constitutions to develop policies and regulations.

 The State Government is unique because it consists of four government branches, each serving a specific function for policymaking.
 The Executive Branch consists of the Governor as well as the Lieutenant Governor, along with the members of the government departments affiliated with the branch.
 The Executive Branch is responsible for executing laws and administering government services.
 The Yap State Legislature makes up the Legislative Branch, responsible for creating, debating, and passing bills for the Executive Branch to approve into law and enforce.
 The Yap State Court makes up the Judicial Branch, responsible for ensuring laws passed do not violate the state and national constitutions.
-The unique traditional branch vests its power into two groups of Yapanese chiefs.
-The group of Yap Main Island chiefs is known as the Council of Pilung, and the group of Yapanese outer island chiefs is known as the Council of Tamol.
+The unique traditional branch vests its power into two groups of Yapese chiefs.
+The group of Yap Main Island chiefs is known as the Council of Pilung, and the group of Yapese outer island chiefs is known as the Council of Tamol.
 The two councils make sure whether proposed bills do not violate local traditional customs and regulate cultural issues.

 Information about some state government leaders and administrative staff is included below.